Tattoo Meaning

 Bat tattoo meaning across Chinese good-fortune fú iconography, Gothic and vampire-bat imagery, Halloween/horror styles, and American traditional.

 Bat tattoos split sharply by cultural register.
-Chinese-inspired fú-bat (蝠/福) tattoos read good-fortune — five bats represent the Five Blessings (Wǔfú).
+Chinese-inspired fú-bat (蝠/福) tattoos read good-fortune, five bats represent the Five Blessings (Wǔfú), documented in Terese Tse Bartholomew's Hidden Meanings in Chinese Art.
 Western Gothic / vampire-bat tattoos read shadow-work, transformation, and Bram Stoker Dracula lineage.
 Halloween-horror style bats read seasonal-spooky.
-See our bat spirit-animal page for the full Camazotz / Chinese / Aristotle / European-witch treatment.

 Frequently asked

-Depends sharply by cultural register.
-Chinese fú-bat = good fortune.
+- Depends sharply by cultural register.
+Chinese fú-bat = good fortune (homophone for 'happiness').
 Gothic vampire-bat = shadow-work, transformation.
 Maya Camazotz-inspired = death-and-underworld.
-See our bat spirit-animal page for the full record.
+Choose the register deliberately, the same image reads completely differently depending on context.

 Sources